 - Pro: McGraw-Hill, the maker, has over 100 years of education experience, and its math guide is good.

 - Con: Unfortunately, many can’t help but notice that its Evidence-Based Reading and Writing concepts are weak.

 Cracking the SAT (Premium 2020 Edition)

-First things first: Cracking the SAT is from the Princeton Review, a well-known company that offers standardized test preparation courses and practice tests, although it’s not associated with Princeton University.
+First things first: Cracking the SAT (Amazon) is from the Princeton Review, a well-known company that offers standardized test preparation courses and practice tests, although it’s not associated with Princeton University.

 The purchase gives you access to a total of eight SAT practice tests — four in the book and four more on the internet.

 One of the best features of Cracking the SAT is that its answer explanations are thorough, which you can use to deal with your weaknesses before the test date arrives.

 - Cost: Around $20